ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

 Iron :material-hammer:
 ----------------------

-Now that you've seen how including spin polarization can allow us a correctly describe the ground state of a molecular system, the next step is to use it to describe a magnetic crystal system.
+Now that you've seen how including spin polarization has allowed us to correctly describe the ground state of a molecular system, the next step is to use it to describe a magnetic crystal.

-In a magnetic crystal there is a net spin polarization in the unit cell.
-This means that we'll probably have an odd number of electrons, and the energy of the system when we include a net spin polarization is lower than the energy when we don't.

-One of the most common magnetic crystal is iron, so we'll examine this.
+One of the most common magnetic crystals is iron, so we'll study this material.
 The directory `02_Fe` contains an input file for iron.
-Note this is a BCC structure (as set by `ibrav = 3` in the input file), whereas most of the crystals structures you have examined previously were FCC.
+Note this is a BCC crystal structure (as set by `ibrav = 3` in the input file), whereas most of the crystal structures you have studied so far in the labs have been FCC.
 The calculation has been set up in the usual way for a metallic system.

 !!! example "Task 2.1 - Fixed Magnetization"